Wine magazine

 Viognier: All information about the grape variety

-The Viognier white wine is of course just one of many excellent Valais white wines that we have in our
+Viognier is just one of many excellent Valais white wines in our range.

-The history of sparkling wine dates back to ancient times.
-Dom Perignon developed the technique of secondary fermentation in the
+The history of sparkling wine dates back to antiquity; Dom Pérignon perfected the second fermentation in the 17th century.

 Amigne is an ancient, autochthonous grape variety that only thrives in Valais.
 It is considered the "home grape" of the